d-hung-nguyen/nextauth-demo-codealong/README.md

     }
     ```

-  4. Create LoginButton component using
+  ### 4. Create LoginButton component using

       `import { useSession, signIn, signOut } from "next-auth/react"; `

-  5. Implement this as part of the `Layout` component to be visible on every page
+### 5. Implement this as part of the `Layout` component to be visible on every page

-  6.  create dynamic user API Route `pages/api/user/[id].js` and handle the methods: `GET, POST & PATCH`
+### 6. create dynamic user API Route `pages/api/user/[id].js` and handle the methods: `GET, POST & PATCH`

-  7.  refactor `pages/favorite.js` to fetch the user bases on the `session.data.user.id` and map over `user.favoritePonies`.
+### 7. refactor `pages/favorite.js` to fetch the user bases on the `session.data.user.id` and map over `user.favoritePonies`.
 Consider covering potential exceptions

-  8.  refactor `pages/ponies/[id].js` to fetch the user and the pony; additionally, adapt the toggleFavorite function to handle 3 cases:
+### 8. refactor `pages/ponies/[id].js` to fetch the user and the pony; additionally, adapt the toggleFavorite function to handle 3 cases:

 - `session.status === "unauthenticated"` -> user not allowed to use function
 - pony is part of the user's favorite ponies -> send a PATCH request to remove entry from array
 - pony is not yet part of the user's favorite ponies -> send a POST request to add entry to array
 - if the responses from steps 2 or 3 are ok, mutate
 - adapt the isFavorite boolean

-9. Cross your fingers that everything works
+### 9. Cross your fingers that everything works!

 ### Link collection